LionelBeato/coatimundis/Week-7/Day-34/OVERVIEW.md

-# March 11, 2019 - Day 33
+# March 12, 2019 - Day 34

 ## Agenda

-- Review Java and OOP design patterns.
+- Find out what Web Services are.
-- Set up our Project's backends.
+- Dive deep into SOAP, REST, XML, and GraphQL.

 ## Outline